nhsconnect/national-authentication/pages/Level Of Assurance/LOA_Identification.md

 sidebar: overview_sidebar
 permalink: LOA_Identification.html
 toc: true
-summary: An overview of the Security Assurance Level for Identification for Care Access Service (CAS).
+summary: An overview of the Security Assurance Level for Identification for NHS Identity.
 ---

 Introduction to Security Assurance Level for Identification.